amazon-archives/dynamodb-janusgraph-storage-backend/README.md

   to Gremlin Server.
-  * The path to an IAM role that has the minimum amount of privileges to run this CloudFormation script and run Gremlin Server with the DynamoDB Storage Backend for Titan.
+  * The path to an IAM role that has the minimum amount of privileges to run this CloudFormation script and run Gremlin Server with the DynamoDB Storage Backend for JanusGraph.
 This role will require S3 read to get the dynamodb.properties file, and DynamoDB full access to create tables and read and write items in those tables.
 5. On the Options page, click Next.
 6. On the Review page, select "I acknowledge that this template might cause AWS